cicdpete/k8s-sandbox/README.md

 ### forward load balancer

-# flaskwebapp deployment
-## deployment
-Copy and paste manifest from https://kubernetes.io/docs/concepts/workloads/controllers/deployment/ and modify to suit.

 # Docker
 ## build docker image
 Instead of using the Docker Hub image devopsjourney1/mywebapp, I modified his Dockerfile to address vulnerabilities and reduce the attack surface.